Smith St and North Clinton St, Poughkeepsie, New York

 - Low-Income Populations: The highest share of low-income populations is in the City of Poughkeepsie, followed by the towns of Dover, Amenia, and Pine Plains.

 - Persons with a Disability: The highest shares of persons living with a disability are in the Village of Millbrook and City of Poughkeepsie.

 - Foreign Born & Limited English Populations: The highest shares of foreign-born residents are in the Arlington and central-west areas of the Town of Poughkeepsie, and in the northeast portion of the City of Poughkeepsie.
 Data on limited English proficiency is only available for the City and Town of Poughkeepsie; the City has a substantially higher share of persons with limited English proficiency.

 |Older Adults (65 & over)||18.7%||54,609|

 Reality tells us that these focus populations are not present in isolation: a person or household can share more than one characteristic that is part of the transportation equity story.
 This is why we developed an Equity Index — to measure the cumulative vulnerability of these populations and to identify focus areas.
 When we do that, we find the following:

-- Ten tracts have an Equity Index of 10 or above, about double the county average of 5.5.
+- Ten tracts have an Equity Index of 10 or higher, double the county average of 5.